lukechilds/browser-env/README.md

 Previously named `node-browser-environment`.

-This allows you to run browser modules in node 4 or newer with minimal or no effort.
-Can also be used to test browser modules with any node test framework.
+This allows you to run browser modules in Node.js 4 or newer with minimal or no effort.
+Can also be used to test browser modules with any Node.js test framework.
 Please note, only the DOM is simulated, if you want to run a module that requires more advanced browser features (like `localStorage`), you'll need to polyfill that seperately.

 ## Install